Affect, Fandom, and Intimacy in Media and Popular Cultures

 Ho, Michelle H. S. 2015.
 “Desiring the Singapore Story: Affective Attachments and National Identities in Anthony Chen’s Ilo Ilo,” in Journal of Chinese Cinemas 9(2): 173-186.

-Another thread of inquiry is to trace digital intimacies among human beings, such as on social media, as well as human-non-human intimacies, such as between humans and robots, virtual assistants, and virtual characters.
+One thread of inquiry is to trace digital intimacies among human beings, such as on social media, as well as human-non-human intimacies, such as between humans and robots, virtual assistants, and virtual characters.

 Gender, Intimacy, and Emerging Digital Technologies in Contemporary Japan (GIED)